eedugon/kubernetes-demos/services.md

 kubectl logs nginx-deployment-xxxxxx (# el nombre de uno de los pods )
 ```

-Next, we will create the service, which will be defined similarly to:
+Next, we will create the service, with something like:

 ```yaml
 apiVersion: v1